They (the breed) is quite popular in films. You've seen

 I continued to watch the osprey dive

-bombing the eagle on the sand bar until finally it (the eagle) took off.
+bombing the eagle on the sand bar until finally the eagle took off.

 And yes, it did hang on to the fish in it's talons.
 The tail seemed to be about 2/3rds black and the

 rest white.
 Hmm.
-Because of the colors on it's butt I'm guessing
+Because of the colors on its butt I am guessing

 local here in Carrabelle will have spotted it too and be able to offer a